pyinfra-dev/pyinfra/docs/examples/data_multiple_environments.md

-# Data Accross Multiple Environments
+# Data Across Multiple Environments

 Lets say you have an app that you wish to deploy in two environments: staging and production, with the dev VM as the default.
 A good layout for this would be: